Theater Kid

 "I have some saved.
 I got a scholarship.
 I can take out loans.
 I'll work.
 I'll figure it out."

 Late August, and the Oregon heat sat thick and heavy over everything.
-Jason loaded the last box into his Datsun-a rust yellow-colored 1978 B210 wagon that had 180,000 miles and a prayer.
+Jason loaded the last box into his Datsun—a rust-yellow 1978 B210 wagon that had 180,000 miles and a prayer.
 The backseat was crammed with clothes, books, a CD player he'd bought at Goodwill.
 Everything he owned fit in one car.

 His mother stood on the porch in her scrubs, about to leave for her shift.
 She'd been crying earlier—Jason had heard her in her room—but her face was dry now, composed.